 Health Benefits of Eating Grapes

-Grapes are rich in minerals, especially potassium, magnesium, manganese, a little less phosphorus, fluorine, calcium and iron, and other trace elements.
-Strawberries have a significant supply of ballast substances, tannins and tartaric, malic, succinic, and silicic acids.
+Grapes are rich in minerals, especially potassium, magnesium, manganese, a little less in phosphorus, fluorine, calcium and, iron, and other trace elements.
+Strawberries have a significant supply of ballast substances, tannins, and tartaric, malic, succinic, and silicic acids.

 The Most Important Health Benefits of Eating Grapes Are: